josh-works/josh-works.github.io/_posts/2024-05-24-jaywalking.md

 This is a hot take, perhaps.

 'law and order' is the rallying cry of the oppressor class.
-There's a quote that went big, created during a streamed dnd campaign:
+There's a quote that went big, created during live recording while some folks were playing a game:

 > Laws are threats made by the dominant socioeconomic-ethnic group in a given nation.
 It's just the promise of violence that's enacted and the police are basically an occupying army. (source: dnd/dimension20, [reddit meme](https://www.reddit.com/r/Dimension20/comments/gnehku/laws_are_threats_made_by_the_dominant/))